-This representation is being submitted on behalf of the south of Hawthorn Villa, Dursley (the Site) is 0.6Ha.
+This representation is being submitted on behalf of Exercise 1, owner of Land to the south of Hawthorn Villa, Dursley (the Site) is 0.6Ha.

 This representation is to proposing a residential allocation in the paddock (the Site) to the south of Hawthorn Villa for circa.
 10 dwellings.